• Skip to main content

 Admire some of the most spectacular views that Pagosa Springs has to offer by heading to the Piedra River Trail.
 This canyon, located 16 miles north of Hwy 160 on Piedra Road, is a go-to location.
 With trails suitable for all ages and activity levels, the Piedra River Trail offers an easy hike with jaw-dropping views.

 Prepare for your hike by wearing long pants to ward off poison ivy and ticks, and don’t forget to bring plenty of water.
-While this hike can be squeezed in between other activities, many visitors recommend dedicating a half-day in order to thoroughly enjoy the spectacular scenery and catch the best views.
+While this hike can be squeezed in between other activities, many visitors recommend dedicating a half-day to thoroughly enjoy the spectacular scenery and catch the best views.

 Fly fishing